pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * Most recently added task will be highlighted yellow.

-* Tell Task Tracker the priority of your task, by typing p-PRIORITY, where PRIORITY is a number from 0 to 5.
+* Tell Task Tracker the priority of your task, by typing `p-PRIORITY`, where `PRIORITY` is a number from 0 to 5.

 * Notice how `bake potatoes` is above `Learn Task Tracker`.
 That's because `bake potatoes` is of number 2 priority, while `Learn Task Tracker` with an undefined priority takes the default lowest priority number of 0.

-* If you create two floating tasks with the same PRIORITY, they will be shown in order of the time they were created.
+* If you create two floating tasks with the same `PRIORITY`, they will be shown in order of the time they were created.

 * Task Tracker supports your love for all things short and sweet.
 For one worded task names, quotation marks need not be used.